PEtab-dev/PEtab/doc/documentation_data_format.md

 |... | ... | ... | ... |...| ...

 Row names are condition names as referenced in the measurement table below.
 Column names are global parameter IDs, IDs of species or compartments as given in the SBML model.
 These parameters will override any parameter values specified in the model. `parameterOrStateId`s and `conditionId`s must be unique.

-If a species ID is provided, it is interpreted as the initial concentration of that species and will override the initial concentration given in the SBML model or given by a preequilibration condition.
-If `NaN` is provided for a condition, the initial concentration of the preequilibration (or the SBML model, if no preequilibration is defined) is used.
+If a species ID is provided, it is interpreted as the initial concentration/amount of that species and will override the initial concentration/amount given in the SBML model or given by a preequilibration condition.
+If `NaN` is provided for a condition, the result of the preequilibration (or initial concentration/amount from the SBML model, if no preequilibration is defined) is used.

 If a compartment Id is provided, it is interpreted as the initial compartment size.

 Values for condition parameters may be provided either as numeric values, or as IDs defined in the SBML model, the parameter table or both.

 Row- and column-ordering are arbitrary, although specifying `parameterId` first may improve human readability.
 The `conditionName` column is optional and is used e.g. for the visualization routines.

 Additional columns are *not* allowed.